 - Performing a careful and thorough medical exam, which can help rule out other possible causes of symptoms

-Borderline personality disorder often occurs with other mental illnesses.
+Borderline personality disorder often occurs with other mental illness and/or substance abuse.
 Co-occurring disorders can make it harder to diagnose and treat borderline personality disorder, especially if symptoms of other illnesses overlap with the symptoms of borderline personality disorder.
 For example, a person with borderline personality disorder may be more likely to also experience symptoms of depression, bipolar disorder, anxiety disorders, substance use disorders, or eating disorders.

 Seek and Stick with Treatment